OWASP/www-project-developer-guide/draft/07-implementation/03-secure-libraries/01-esapi.md

 #### What is ESAPI?

-To Do: go into more detail about the ESAPI library so that a developer can gain an overview of what this documentation project can provide for them.
+To Do: go into more detail about the ESAPI library so that a developer can gain an overview of what this library can provide for them.

 #### Why use it?